hphelion/documentation/cli.unix.2.reference.md

     hpcloud cdn:containers

-List all the container on the CDN:
+List all the containers on the CDN:

     hpcloud cdn:containers -l